nicholas-long/environment/zet/20230907151050/README.md

 - make a script to select the correct version using fzf
 - fzf and stuff will be installed at this point, but the shortcuts might not be
   - refer to the github script by full path
+- errors installing fff with makefile, but there's a brew package for it too

 ```
 zet/20230905030303/github-latest-files https://github.com/sharkdp/bat